 MJ helps businesses communicate complex ideas in a clear and engaging way.
 He writes and directs “QuickVids” for global organizations that need concise, interesting content for online learning.
+View a sample here.
 A frequent contributor to medical and mental health media, he wrote and co-produced “Revolutionizing Life Long Learning,” for the American College of Cardiology; the piece won two first-place Telly Awards.
 He co-produced a film about the opioid addiction crisis on Cape Cod, and as producer/writer he just completed a retrospective documentary for DARPA to mark the Agency’s 60th anniversary: DARPA – 60 Years of Challenges and Breakthroughs.
 In May 2019 the film was awarded a first place Telly Award.
 He recently scripted 3 Billion Birds Lost for the American Bird Conservancy, which alerted the world to the alarming results of a scientific study of North American bird populations.

 After studying Communications at Antioch College, Vilardi served as Design Director for WUSA-TV, the CBS affiliate in Washington DC.
 While Creative Director for a large post-production facility, he designed the animated open for the iconic McLaughlin Group, and worked with Discovery, Marriott, the CIA, and many Fortune 500 companies.
 As an independent writer/director, Vilardi produced dramatic short films, commercials, training programs, and issue-driven viral videos.
 Vilardi was Creative Director at Roku Technologies, and design consultant to Washington DC’s technology office and Metro Transit Authority.
-Awards for Vilardi’s work include an Emmy, a Cine Golden Eagle, an ITVA Peer Award, numerous Addy Awards, and several Telly Awards for medical education programs.
+Awards for Vilardi’s work include an Emmy, a Cine Golden Eagle, an ITVA Peer Award, and numerous Addy and Telly Awards.